Patrick Belas BSc MSW MA UKCP Registered

 Thank you for your interest in my profile.

-Here is some information which I hope will help you find a suitable counsellor or therapist.
+Here is some information which I hope will help you find a suitable counsellor or psychotherapist.

-If you are uncertain about how to choose a counsellor or therapist it may be useful that after reading and comparing counsellor's profiles, an initial phone call and/or face to face meeting may help with the decision.
-Trusting your instincts can often be the best evidence.
+If you are uncertain about how to choose to see someone an initial phone call and/or face to face meeting may help with the decision.
+Trusting your judgement can often be best.

-In terms of my working life, I was employed as a Family and Systemic Psychotherapist (also called Family Therapist) in the NHS for 15 years and was Head of Family Psychotherapy.
-Qualifications include a BSc honours degree in Psychology and MA in Family Psychotherapy from the Tavistock Clinic in London.
-I also hold a Post Graduate Qualification as a Supervisor when I studied at the University of Surrey.
+BSc honours degree in Psychology and MA in Family Psychotherapy from the Tavistock Clinic, London.
+I hold a Post Graduate Qualification as a Supervisor when I studied at the University of Surrey.

 I am fully qualified and registered with the main national registering body (United Kingdom Council for Psychotherapy - UKCP) as a Family and Systemic Psychotherapy and as a Supervisor.
 In addition I am listed on UKCP's separate register for those working with children and young people under 18.
-(If you would like more information about this paragraph, and why it is important please see the section *below).
+(If you want to know more this please see the section *below).

 I have spent many years closely attending to how and what people say in order to understand in more detail their experiences and views on problems, their abilities, and what available support (or lack of) from family, friends and wider relationships have been available.
 Also finding out what people have tried so far with what effects is key to understanding each person's unique situation.

-Difficulties like anxiety, depression, family and personal relationship problems can in some instances be intrusive to our day to day lives and may edge us towards considering professional support.
+Difficulties like anxiety, depression, family, couple and personal relationship problems can in some instances be intrusive to our day to day lives and may edge us towards considering professional support.
 I can help.
-I can also see people where longer term traumas such as surviving sexual or physical abuse or neglectful/damaging relationships significantly impact on health and wellbeing as well as those we care about.
-These are highly personal and sensitive matters in which I have substantial experience.
+I also see people where longer term traumas such as surviving sexual or physical abuse or neglectful/damaging relationships may significantly impact on our health and wellbeing as well as those we care about.
+These are highly personal and sensitive matters in which I have substantial experience and training.